-The IPFIX Adapter is used to handle IPFIX telemetry data received and parsed by either of the IPFIX UDP Parser or IPFIX TCP Parser.
-Received flows are decoded from the messages into the canonical flow format and are published to the flow repository
+The IPFIX Adapter handles IPFIX telemetry data received and parsed by either of the IPFIX UDP Parser or IPFIX TCP Parser.
+Received flows are decoded from the messages into the canonical flow format and published to the flow repository.

+'''

-Class Name org.opennms.netmgt.telemetry.protocols.netflow.adapter.ipfix.IpfixAdapter ------------ ---
+Class Name org.opennms.netmgt.telemetry.protocols.netflow.adapter.ipfix.IpfixAdapter

+'''